WiLO Networks

 Grant in 2019

-SKROOT Laboratory specializes in the development of wireless sensor systems designed for biotherapeutic process developers.
-The company has created a unique sensor sticker that, when applied to a reactor and paired with a reader, provides a wireless, non-invasive platform capable of continuously measuring critical parameters such as cell concentration, foaming, and temperature in upstream cell vessels and single-use bioreactors.
-This innovative technology enables operators to closely monitor bioprocesses, significantly reducing the risk of advancing costly conditions and accelerating the time to market for biotherapeutic products.
+Skroot Laboratory specializes in developing wireless sensor systems for biotherapeutic process developers.
+Their primary product is a non-invasive, wireless platform that continuously monitors key parameters such as cell concentration, foaming, and temperature in upstream cell vessels and single-use bioreactors.
+This platform enables users to create more accurate models, mitigate risks associated with costly conditions, and expedite time to market for their products.

 Embedor Technologies